 - R1 – Limits the current you can draw from 5 volts not more than 50 mA.
-So even if you get it wrong the piloting and instead of sending short pulses from a few milliseconds you keep active all & #8217; infinity, nothing happens untoward, the components do not heat up and the electricity purchased from the USB port is not excessive.
+So even if you missed the pilot, and instead of sending short pulses of a few milliseconds it takes endlessly active, nothing happens untoward, the components do not heat up and the electricity purchased from the USB port is not excessive.

 - C1 – Store enough energy for a boost at maximum power.
 But if you get it wrong and you send impulses too frequent or even continuous signal, its voltage drops and within seconds the supply current is limited to 50 But coming from R1.

 - C2 – Limits the voltage on the collector of T1 to no more than 100 volts.
-If there wasn't this capacitor and light l & #8217; device with electrodes disconnected, the rated impulse voltage could rise beyond the thousands of volts and endanger the transistor and transformer insulation l & #8217;.
+If it were not for this capacitor and turning on the device with an electrode, the pulse voltage may rise even over a thousand volts and impair the transistors and the isolation transformer.

 - R2 – Limits the piloting current base of transistor in about twenty milliamperes.